wavemotion-dave/SugarDS/readme.md

 * R-Type Reloaded 128K does not load correctly except for the 3-disk version which does work (despite some loading screen issues).
 * Megablasters has issues with the emulated CRTC type detection and won't start except for one version which I've added a patch for: The 2020 ENGLISH Re-Release version (4 disks).
 * B.A.T. won't load the 2nd disk.
 Cause unknown.
+* Turrican 128K won't run properly - major graphical glitches.
+Likely CRTC timing issue.

 Version History :
 -----------------------
+Version 1.2 - 22-Jun-2025 by wavemotion-dave
+* Less pops clicks when going in/out of selecting games.
+* Cleaner/Faster Disk Writes (less pause, better "DISK WRITE" notification)
+* Improved Z80 timing - found a few more instructions that needed timing tweaks.
+* Improved CRTC emulation - fixed regression on Pinball Dreams, etc. Back to emulation of Type 3.
+* Fix for two-sided drive signal for FDC (nothing seemed to be affected by this... but better to be accurate).
+* Improved pan/scan for Mode 2 - auto-center and smoother scroll.
+* Improved offset handling - cleaner 1 pixel move and faster press-and-hold.
+* Added ESC as a possible key map.

 Version 1.1 - 18-Jun-2025 by wavemotion-dave
 * New 'Advanced' CRTC driver that renders Prehistorik II and Super Cauldron (among others) playable.
 Should auto-detect.
 * Megablasters 2020 Re-release (ENGLISH) is now supported - start by loading Disk A (Disk 0).